2.4. TensorIR: Tensor Program Abstraction Case Study

 Y[vi, vj] = Y[vi, vj] + A[vi, vk] * B[vk, vj]

 A block is a basic unit of computation in TensorIR.
-Notably, the block contains a few additional information than the plain NumPy code.
+Notably, the block contains a few additional pieces of information compared to the plain NumPy code.
 A block contains a set of block axes (vi, vj, vk) and computations defined around them.

 vi = T.axis.spatial(128, i)